jeniferGoncalvesDaSilvaDev/PortalDeNoticiasGalactico/README.md

-# Portal do Universo de Star Wars
+# Portal de notícias do Universo de Star Wars